usnistgov/IEEE_N42.59_lateral_resolution/README.md

 If you use this code then please cite the paper:
 - **Title**: A standardized test for measuring the spatial resolution of active millimeter wave imaging systems
 - **Author**: Jack L. Glover
-- Expected to be published in: Proceedings of the SPIE _Radar Sensor Technology XXVIII_
+- Intended to be published in: Proceedings of the SPIE _Radar Sensor Technology XXVIII_

 ## References